sfdcbrewery/sriharideep.github.io/about.md

 I am a TrailheaDX 2018 speaker, Salesforce evangelist and founder of SFDC Brewery.
 I am always open for challenging Salesforce Technical Leadership roles in a workplace that has scope for holistic growth and advancement.

-Below links offer quick teasers of my skillsets, interests and background. o   Link to article featuring Sri Kolagani in Salesforce: https://t.co/PqDKpq7Lmc
+Below links offer quick teasers of my skillsets, interests and background.

+o   Link to article featuring Sri Kolagani in Salesforce:: [BeABuilder!](https://t.co/PqDKpq7Lmc)

 o	Lightning Out Resume App powered by Einstein Analytics and Node Js: [Desktop Only!](https://srisfdcresume.herokuapp.com)